A male Capercaillie in full display. Photo: Sunbird

 Farther north still, in fact as far as it is possible to go on the European mainland, we’ll visit Norway’s unspoiled Varanger peninsula on the edge of the Barents Sea.
 Here we’ll experience the full beauty and diversity of arctic birdlife, and there will be opportunities to gain a new perspective on many species infrequently seen away from these latitudes.

-Day 1: The tour starts with a flight from London to Helsinki followed by a connecting flight to the coastal town of Oulu (pronounced “Oh-loo’, in case you were wondering!).
+Day 1: The tour begins this evening in the coastal town of Oulu (pronounced ‘Oh-loo’), Finland.
 Night in Oulu.

 Day 2: We’ll spend the day looking for some of the most eagerly anticipated of all our target birds, the owls; Great Grey, Ural, Tengmalm’s, Pygmy and, of course, Short-eared Owl can all be found here and seeing them will be our highest priority.
 We’ll see Ortolan Bunting in the agricultural fields, and these days there is a good chance of finding Pallid Harriers in this area.
 Around Oulu port we’ll look for Terek Sandpiper which, with only a few breeding pairs remaining in the whole country, is one of Finland’s (and Europe’s) rarest breeding species.
 Night in Oulu.